"The map is not the territory." - Alfred Korzybski

 Collecting the materials enables me to be out in nature and this process directly contributes to my desire to make art.

 I drill arbitrary holes in the pine wood and use the willow as dowels to construct a scaffolding which creates another visual element.

 The delicate balance in constructing the sculpture takes on a life of its own and helps determine the final visual effects.
-It is the unpredictability in this process that draws me in and keeps me working.
+It is this unpredictability in the process that draws me in and keeps me working.

-These are 4 of my latest pieces, with several views of each sculpture.
+These are five of my latest pieces, with a couple views of each sculpture.